jyuhuan/collection-ts/README.md

 - Almost all higher-order functions (e.g., `map`, `flatMap`, `filter`, `reduce`, ...) are lazy.
 This means that these transformations only _define_ (instead of _create_) a new collection.
 No actual computation will happen until the elements in the new collection are accessed.

 - The higher-order functions return the most specific abstract type possible sa their results.
-For example, a `map` operation on `ArraySeq` will not return another `ArraySeq` (as in Scala), or `Iterable` (as in C#).
+For example, a `map` operation on `ArraySeq` will not return another `ArraySeq` (as in Scala), or merely `Iterable` (as in C#).
 It will return `RandomAccessSeq`, which is the most fine-grained abstract class possible for `ArraySeq`s.
 This is an idea borrowed from [Poly-collection](https://github.com/ctongfei/poly-collection).

 - Easy conversion between Collection.ts collections and TypeScript/JavaScript collections.
 This allows easy integration with any current project.